 Head & Brain Injuries

 Concussions are incredibly common, but many children continue to play even after falling or hitting their head.
+In order to protect your rights and your legal options, you’ll want to speak with a brain injury lawyer Memphis, TN trusts as soon as possible after receiving a medical diagnosis.
 Make sure your child is aware of the following common effects and signs of concussions — if they suspect they have one, they should stop playing immediately and seek help from an adult.

 —Nausea or vomiting